azamatbaiyzbekov/Project-3-FitnessApp/README.md

 -------------------------------------------
 #### What is FYT?

-- FYT is a ftiness app for a healthy life-style of users to share/post about their workout activities and keep track of it!
+- FYT is a fitness app for a healthy life-style of users to share/post about their workout activities and keep track of it!
 This project was completed in 6 days as a a group project for General Assembly's Software Engineering Immersive 3 course in July, 2019.

 -------------------------------------------

-#### Technologies Stack (MERN)
+#### Technologies
 - Python3
 - Django
 - PostgresSQL